-Council acknowledges the Traditional Owners of these lands, waters and skies, the Wadawurrung ect to riginal

-People.
-We acknowledge and respect their continuing connections to their Lands, Waters, Culture and the contribution they make to the life and spirit of our community.
-We pay restheir past and present Elders and their emerging leaders, and extend this respect to all About Torres Strait Islander peoples. sp
+Council acknowledges the Traditional Owners of these lands, waters and skies, the Wadawurrung People.
+We acknowledge and respect their continuing connections to their Lands, Waters, Skies, Culture and the contribution they make to the life and spirit of our community.
+We pay respect to their past and present Elders and their emerging leaders, and extend this respect to all Aboriginal and Torres Strait Islander peoples.

-The Meeting opened at:
+The Meeting opened at 7:04pm.

 2. PRESENT & APOLOGIES

 Present:

-Apologies:

-3. PECUNIARY INTEREST & CONFLICT OF INTEREST DISCLOSURES

-Councillors must disclose a conflict of interest in accordance with Section 130 of the Local Government Act 2020.

-Councillors:

-Officers:

-Due to the current COVID-19 pandomic for health and safety of our community this coun